Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

-While most Americans no doubt are grateful for our veterans’ courage, sacrifice, and loyalty, we tend to not be grateful enough to pay much attention to exactly what that sacrifice was.
-Some of our surviving Veterans lost their lives, and continue to miss out because our society does not accept or appreciate the price of mental health.
+While most Americans no doubt are grateful for our veterans’ courage, sacrifice, and loyalty, we tend to not pay much attention to what surviving veterans continue to struggle against.
+Society in general does not accept or appreciate the mental price paid by so many.

 Some veterans come home with what used to be called combat fatigue.
 Now it is known as Post-traumatic Stress Disorder, or PTSD.
 If society does not allow discussions about PTSD in polite company, veterans and others are shut-down from talking about their great challenge.

 Recently a man sued a public business for taking offense at his service dog.
 He has PTSD, and no one there respected that fact.
 “Just get over it,” I can imagine them saying.
 “Leave your dog outside.”